 Lutherans and the Bah'ai experienced significant growth after separating.

 We hope this will happen to us, too."
-Canadian UU membership has
+Canadian UU membership had

-stagnated for the past three decades at about 5,000.
+stagnated for the previous three decades at about 5,000.
 See:

 |2004: MA: Same-sex marriage: Same-sex marriage